Whitewood is basically a wood that comes from the tulip tree, which is also known as yellow poplar, tulip poplar, fiddle tree, or American tulip.

 6- Applications and Uses

-Whitewood is most commonly used for furniture and other daily-use items.
+Whitewood is most commonly used for indoor furniture and other daily-use items.
 This includes doors, cabinetry, and even flooring.

 On the other hand, pine is much more versatile.
 It is commonly used in flooring, furniture, and various building materials.